machinat/sociably/docs/receiving-events.md

 - `platform`: `string`, the platform name.

 - `event`: `object`, represent the event has happened.
-Despite the basic properties listed here, some [standard mixins](#standard-event-mixins) are added on the specific kind/type of event.
+Despite the basic properties listed here, some [standard mixins](#standard-event-mixins) are added on the specific category/type of event.
   - `platform`: `string`, platform where the event comes from.

-  - `kind`: `string`, rough classification of the events.
+  - `category`: `string`, rough classification of the events.
 Here are some common categories used by most platforms:
     - `'message'`: a text or media message is sent by the user.
     - `'postback'`: the user interact with an app defined UI (like a button) and post data back.
     - `'action'`: a non-message action is initiatively triggered by the user.